-When thrown out with our garbage, household chemicals and computers, which often contain hazardous substances, such as lead, mercury, and PCBs (polychlorinated biphenyls) can contaminate our air, soil and water.
+Household chemicals and computers often contain hazardous substances, such as lead, mercury, and PCBs (polychlorinated biphenyls) which can contaminate our air, soil and water.
 Through proper disposal methods or recycling, these hazardous substances are reprocessed and reused in an environmentally-responsible manner.

 The Household Chemical and Computer Recycling Facility accepts a range of items, including household cleaners, oil-based paints, solvents, cell phones, compact fluorescent light bulbs, computers and related equipment to name a few.
 It does not accept business/commercial sector wastes, explosives, fireworks or latex paint.

-During business hours, an attendant is outside, ready to help unload your vehicle and accept your materials.
+During business hours, an attendant will be ready to help unload your vehicle and accept your materials.
 Materials should not be left outside the facility unattended.
 Scheduled business hours are:

 - Tuesdays 7 am - Noon

 - The first Saturday of every month 8 am - 3 pm